 Purpose

 Well-developed goals will clearly communicate to educational partners what the LEA plans to accomplish, what the LEA plans to do in order to accomplish the goal, and how the LEA will know when it has accomplished the goal.
-A goal statement, associated metrics and expected outcomes, and the actions included in the goal should be in alignment.
+A goal statement, associated metrics and expected outcomes, and the actions included in the goal must be in alignment.
 The explanation for why the LEA included a goal is an opportunity for LEAs to clearly communicate to educational partners and the public why, among the various strengths and areas for improvement highlighted by performance data and strategies and actions that could be pursued, the LEA decided to pursue this goal, and the related metrics, expected outcomes, actions, and expenditures.

 A well-developed goal can be focused on the performance relative to a metric or metrics for all students, a specific student group(s), narrowing performance gaps, or implementing programs or strategies expected to impact outcomes.
 LEAs should assess the performance of their student groups when developing goals and the related actions to achieve such goals.